 Firefox for Android currently uses Android’s built-in Location Service, not MLS, when a user opts in to sharing their location with websites.
 You can help contribute anonymous location data to improve the service for Firefox desktop users by enabling the MLS in your Firefox for Android settings.

 When the feature is enabled, Firefox will show a notification in Android 8.0 to let you know that the Mozilla Location Service is running.
 Turn off this feature by tapping on the notification, which would open the Privacy Settings menu which allows to disable the Mozilla Location Service.

 At any time, this feature can also be enabled or disabled by following these steps:

-- Tap the menu button in Firefox (either below the screen on some devices or at the top-right corner of the browser) .
+- Tap the menu button in Firefox (either below the screen on some devices or in the upper right of the browser) .

 - Choose .

 - Put a check mark next to Mozilla Location Service to turn it on, or remove it to turn it off.